The team at ChangeAbility are experienced and skilled at helping people create positive change to their lives.

 Paul delivers programmes to men and youth.
 He is a facilitator of the ACC ‘Mates n Dates’ programme and also works in schools to help promote respectful ways of behaving and communicating.

-Briar has eight years counselling experience and a particular interest in working with women, young people and families.
+Briar has ten years counselling experience and a particular interest in working with women, young people and families.
 She works together with her clients to help them gain a deeper understanding of themselves and how problems have impacted their lives.
 Briar says she has seen time and time again how creative strategies can bring about growth and healing for people.